 Discover what to look for when shopping for the world's most coveted precious metal

 Whether you're adding to an everyday jewellery collection or splashing out on something for a special occasion, Dubai is one of the best destinations in the world for purchasing gold and fine jewellery.
 From its traditional souks to glossy luxury stores, the emirate is known for its beautifully crafted gold pieces and competitive prices.
-With asked industry insiders about the language of gold and what to look out for.
+We asked industry insiders about the language of gold and what to look out for.

 A karat is the unit used to measure the purity of gold: the higher karatage signifying a purer gold.
 The highest possible ranking is 24-karat gold, otherwise known as pure gold and most commonly sold in coins or bars as the metal is too soft for jewellery.
 Dubai jewellers most commonly use 22-karat for chains, bangles and plain rings, and the more durable 18-karat gold for diamond rings and other precious stone-studded pieces.